mathemanu/Sail-Away/README.md

 # Going-Green
-Final Project for the course IFT 6390 - Introduction to Machine Learning
+Final Project for the course IFT 6390 - Introduction to Machine Learning (Fall 2019)